How-To Creole

 What You Will Learn

-2. You will learn how to say different color shades such as light blue and dark blue.
+2. You will learn how to say different color shades, such as light blue and dark blue.

 How to Say the Basic Colors

-The colors in Haitian Creole are wouj (red), ble (blue), jòn (yellow), woz (pink), mawon (brown), mov (purple), zoranj (orange), blan (white), gri (gray) and nwa (black).
+Basic colors in Haitian Creole include wouj (red), ble (blue), vèt (green), jòn (yellow), woz (pink), mawon (brown), mov (purple), zoranj (orange), blan (white), gri (gray), and nwa (black).

 How to Say the Colors When Speaking